To succeed online in the long term you need to have a high quality website.

 Check your existing pages and if you find duplicate content either remove it or de-index it.
 If you have pages with similar content merge them into one and redirect the pages with 301 redirections.

-- Go mobile.
-You should provide for both a mobile version and native apps.
+Your website should be mobile friendly.
 The experience of the reader is important regardless of the platform.

 Use small paragraphs to make reading easier and add images, illustrations or infographics to make your content more interesting and appealing.